Pmasquilier/ag-grid-bug-suppressCellFocus-reproduction/README.md

 ## The Bug

-The bug occurs when using `suppressCellFocus` prop with row selection.
-This combination causes the grid to throw error #252 when selecting rows.
+The bug occurs when using the `suppressCellFocus` prop.
+This causes the grid to throw error #252 when interacting with rows.

 ## Steps to Reproduce

 1. Clone this repository
 2. Install dependencies with `yarn install`
 3. Start the development server with `yarn dev`
-4. Select a row in the grid
+4. Click on any row in the grid
-5. Click on another row
-6. The error #252 will appear in the console
+5. The error #252 will appear in the console

 ## Minimal Code